hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 }
 ```

 More likely though, if the resource requires multiple attributes and they are not already in the resource ID, `Importer` `State` will require a custom function implementation beyond using `schema.ImportStatePassthrough`, seen below.
-The ID passed into `terraform import` should be parsed so `d.Set()` can be called the required attributes to make the `Read` function properly operate.
-The resource ID should also match the ID set during the resource `Create` function via `d.SetId()`.
+The ID passed into `terraform import` should be parsed so `d.Set()` can be called with the required attributes to make the `Read` function operate properly.
+The resource ID should match the ID set during the resource `Create` function via `d.SetId()`.

 ```go
 // Illustrative example of parsing the import ID during terraform import